delta-one/linux/Documentation/kbuild/kconfig.rst

     You can also build PicoSAT yourself from the `sources
     <https://fmv.jku.at/picosat/picosat-965.tar.gz>`_.
 The conflict resolver
-    requires that PicoSAT is built with tracing enabled.
+    requires that PicoSAT is built with tracing enabled (e.g., using the configure.sh script with the "--trace" option).
 It expects the shared library to be named "libpicosat-trace.so", "libpicosat-trace.so.0" or "libpicosat-trace.so.1".